-BACKGROUND: The statutory text of the Clean Air Act mandates that EPA require facilities to obtain permits if they emit more than 100-250 tons per year of any "air pollutant."
-At this level, any restaurant or hotel would likely be required to seek an emissions permit based on the amount of CO2 exhaled by their customers, as well as from ordinary heating and cooling.
+Background: The statutory text of the Clean Air Act mandates that EPA require stationary sources of air emissions to obtain permits if they emit more than 100-250 tons per year of any "air pollutant."
+At this level, any restaurant of hotel would likely be required to seek an emissions permit based on the amount of CO2 exhaled by their customers, as well as from ordinary heating and cooling.
 According to EPA calculations, applying this feature of the law would mean that the number of permits required under the Clean Air Act would increase from 15,000 to more than 6 million.
-Annual permitting costs would increase from \$12 million to \$1.5 billion, and the number of man-hours required to administer these programs would increase from 151,000 to 19,700,000.5 To avoid what it called the "absurd" consequences of following the law, EPA adopted its "Tailoring Rule," wherein it restricted its regulations to large stationary sources like power plants and heavy industry annually emitting more than 100,000 tons of carbon dioxide equivalent.6 This is not a matter of agency interpretation, but an explicit re-writing of the plain language in the statute.
+Annual permitting costs would increase from \$12 million to \$1.5 billion, and the number of man-hours required to administer these programs would increase from 151,000 to 19,700,000.13 To avoid what it called the "absurd" consequences of following the law, EPA adopted its "Tailoring Rule," wherein it restricted its regulations to large stationary sources like power plants and heavy industry annually emitting more than 100,000 tons of carbon dioxide equivalent.14 This is not a matter of agency interpretation, but an explicit re-writing of the plain language of the statute.